 The procedures and standards outlined in this manual are intended for universities seeking accreditation, on a voluntary basis, for counsellor education programs at the master’s degree level.

-Students who have graduated from CACEP accredited programs within five years of their official conferral date are fast tracked through the certification procedure.
+Students who have graduated from CACEP accredited programs are fast tracked through the certification procedure.
 These graduates do not need to provide course descriptions with their applications as these programs have already had their coursework evaluated and approved by the Registrar and Certification Committee.

 Current CACEP accredited programs are: